carlislefox/json-to-avro-json/README.md

 # JSON to Avro JSON
 Utility project for converting JSON to... for lack of a better way of describing it... exploded union Avro JSON.
-This is a mutation of https://github.com/allegro/json-avro-converter, with the added ability to take raw JSON and convert it to the Union JSON expected by Avro.
+This project is a mutation of https://github.com/allegro/json-avro-converter, specifically with the ability to take raw JSON and convert it to the Union JSON expected by Avro.

 Optional fields in Avro are by definition Union types, as they can be either null _or_ whatever their primitive type is, say a ```long``` or a ```string``` or an ```int``` or whatever.
 In order for the Avro JSON encoder to work it needs to be told explicitly what type these values are, for example your JSON might look like this: